woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/synchronize-customers.md

 1. On the action bar, choose <b>Synchronization</b> > <b>Synchronize</b>.

-## To synchronize selected customers
+## To manually synchronize selected customers

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.